 Connecting Trails

 There are over 193km of rights of way within the Miner2Major scheme area.
 These include a few well-known trails, which provide ways for members of the public to explore the countryside.
-However, not all the rights of way are well promoted, easily accessible or connected to local attractions.
+However, not all the rights of way were well promoted, easily accessible or connected to local attractions.

 Saving Sherwood’s Special Species